ShamaySapir/Applied_Computational_Learning_Project/README.md

      - Pseudo-Label Semi-Supervised Model
      - Improved Pseudo-Label Semi-Supervised Model

-  This is an implementation of the semi-supervised aproach called pseudo-label using Keras.
+  This is an implementation of the semi-supervised approach called pseudo-label using Keras.
   This algorithm is based on article "Pseudo-Label : The Simple and Efficient Semi-Supervised Learning Method for Deep Neural Networks" by Dong-Hyun Lee (@donghyunlee).